Virtue Spire IR2 vs Dye LT-R Paintball Hopper Comparison

 [Mark] I wouldn't say your best ball and throat jokes and they kind of flow.

 Yeah, that will happen.
 Walked right into that one Mark got me, gotcha.
-Do you wanna do like kind of did before one advantage and disadvantage of both or you don't care?
+Do you wanna do what you did before one advantage and disadvantage of both or you don't care?

 [Mark] I mean, I think we had a lot of them if they can't figure out what the advantage or disadvantage was based on the comparison.
 But if you wanna do a quick recap.

-Oh, the LTR, you know, I love the fact that Virtue says their hopper never jams but it's paint ball and you know what?
+Oh, the LT-R, you know, I love the fact that Virtue says their hopper never jams but it's paintball and you know what?
 It is gonna happen from time to time.
-I like the fact that the LTRs kept true to its roots and kept the anti jam feature on the hopper.
-So profile front, more slim and sleek, comes down to a point.
-I mean, obviously you're more rounded here on the LTR.
-And then on to the side little side, little nose to nose, okay?
+I like the fact that the LT-Rs kept true to its roots and kept the anti jam feature on the hopper.
+On the profile front, more slim and sleek, comes down to a point.
+I mean, obviously you're more rounded here on the LT-R. And then on to the side little side, little nose to nose, okay?
 All right, well yeah, I think I said it was gonna be a short comparison or something, but I don't know, we're near to end it.
-LTR versus the IR put in the comments below which hopper you're rocking which one you would rather have if you're not rocking any of them right now.
+Dye LT-R versus the Spire IR2 put in the comments below which hopper you're rocking, which one you would rather have if you're not rocking any of them right now.
 And I think I'm getting out of here.

 [Mark] You are, but we have a question from the YouTube.

 [Mark] Majestic Man Three, cause one and two are taken, apparently wants to know, "What gun should I get under $500.
 "I was gonna get the Empire Mini GS but I'm worried that my hands are too big."